-If necessary, you can specify a user name and/or password.
+If necessary, you can specify a user name and/or passphrase.
 This tells PKZIP to try plain-text or login authentication to connect to the server.
-Prefix the password with a colon (:), and use an at sign (@) to separate user/password information from the server address like this: user:password@server.
+Prefix the passphrase with a colon (:), and use an at sign (@) to separate user/passphrase information from the server address like this: user:passphrase@server.
 For example: